 - Settlement arrived at under the MAP route.

 However, an exception has been made according to which such secondary adjustments shall not be carried out by the taxpayer if the amount of the primary adjustment made in the case of a taxpayer does not exceed INR 10 million.

 According to this provision, excess money arising from primary transfer pricing adjustments not repatriated into India within the prescribed time limit will be deemed as an advance made by the Indian taxpayer to its associated enterprise.
 Time limits have been prescribed having regard to the circumstance leading to the primary transfer pricing adjustment.
 The effect of the advance is given by way of an imputation of interest on such advance.
-The imputed per annum interest on such advance will be computed at the one year marginal cost of fund lending rate of the State Bank of India as on 1 April of the relevant previous year plus a spread of 325 basis points in cases where the international transaction in denominated in Indian rupees.
-In cases where the international transaction is denominated in foreign currency, the interest will be computed at six month London Interbank Offered Rate (LIBOR) as of 30 September of the relevant previous year plus a spread of 300 basis points.
-This interest will be imputed till such time as the excess money arising due to primary transfer pricing adjustments is repatriated into India.
+The imputed per annum interest on such advance will be computed at the one year marginal cost of fund lending rate of State Bank of India as on 1 April of the relevant previous year plus a spread of 325 basis points in cases where the international transaction is denominated in INR.
+In cases where the international transaction is denominated in foreign currency, the interest will be computed at six month London Interbank Offered Rate (LIBOR) as on 30 September of the relevant previous year plus a spread of 300 basis points.
+This interest will be imputed till such time the excess money arising due to primary transfer pricing adjustments is repatriated into India.

 The provisions relating to secondary transfer pricing adjustment are generally applicable for primary transfer pricing adjustments made from tax year 2016/17 onwards.

 Further, it has been clarified that this interest will be computed on excess money or part thereof.
 Further, the excess money may be repatriated from any of the associated enterprises of the taxpayer which is not a resident of India.
 These amendments have been effective retrospectively from 1 April 2018 (i.e., for tax year 2017/18 onwards).